Appletorsh/git-manpages-l10n/README.md

 ### Contributing to an existing translation

-If the language you plan to translate is already listed, you can just jump to the language's management page and start fixing translations or tackling untranslated content.
+jump to the language's management page and start fixing translations or tackling untranslated content.
 Your inputs will update the translation file for your language.